TheKeineAhnung/colorcodetools/docs/modules/rgb/validate.py/is_rgb.md

 ## How to use

 1. ```python
-   from colortools.rgb.validate import is_rgb
+   from colorcodetools.rgb.validate import is_rgb
    is_rgb('(r, g, b)')
    ```
 2. ```python
-   import colortools
+   import colorcodetools
    colortools.rgb.validate.is_rgb('(r, g, b)')
    ```